storm-software/reaper/crates/core/README.md

 This crate is a core library for Storm Software trading applications.
 It provides various utilities and functions to facilitate trading.

+> [!IMPORTANT] We owe a major debt of gratitude to the
+> [RustQuant](https://github.com/avhz/RustQuant) crate.
+This crate is heavily
+> inspired by the RustQuant crate, and we have used it as a base to build upon.
+> We have made significant changes to the crate, and have added many new
+> features, but the core of the crate is based on the RustQuant crate.

 ## Installing

 This crate can be installed using